All employees in a bargaining unit represented by a union will have to pay the agency fee, which is made through payroll deduction.

 - What happens to the "agency fee" deductions when an employee is retroactively reclassified?

 UC Davis staff employees continue to grow in their careers by increasing their job skills through formal or on-the-job-training.
 The campus has also benefited from an increase in higher-educated candidates in the labor force.
 Departments strapped by budget restraints have asked their employees to take on related, but higher-level tasks than the ones intended when they were hired a few years prior.
 This new experience readies the employee for advancement.
-The employee either advances via applying for positions listed in the UCD Job Bulletin, or their position is upwardly reclassified.
+The employee either advances via applying for positions listed in the UC Davis job bulletin, or their position is upwardly reclassified.
 In most cases, the effective date of the reclassification goes back a month or more, and the employee is paid the difference between the wage they already received, and the new wage for those past pay periods.
-Thus follows the understanding between UCD and our labor unions that HEERA does not require the reimbursement of properly paid fair share fees following a retroactive reclassification.
+Thus follows the understanding between UC Davis and our labor unions that HEERA does not require the reimbursement of properly paid fair share fees following a retroactive reclassification.